Making a Tier 4 Visa Application Inside the UK

-- premium in-person appointment - this will cost £822.
-If you choose this option you will be able to book an appointment at one of the Home Office public enquiry offices (PEO) and will submit your cover sheet and supporting documents at the appointment.
-With this option the date of your application will be when you submit the application online and this should be done before your current visa expiry date.
+- premium service - this will cost £1047.
+If you choose this option you will be able to book an appointment at one of the UKVI premium service centres and will submit your cover sheet and supporting documents at the appointment.
+With this option the date of your application will be when you submit the application online and this should be done on or before your current visa expiry date.
 However, the appointment can take place after your visa expiry date if necessary, but must be within 45 days of the date of application.
 If you fail to attend the appointment and do not enrol your biometrics, your application will be rejected as invalid and you will become an overstayer from the date your visa expired.
-The advantage of this service is that you should receive a decision on the day of your appointment, and your visa will be posted to you around 10 working days later.
+The advantage of this service is that you should receive a decision on the day of your appointment, and your visa will be posted to you within 10 working days.

-You will need to send the following documents to the Home Office after you have submitted your application online, or take them with you to your in-person appointment.
-It is recommended that you take photocopies of all the documents you send to the Home Office.
+You will need to send the following documents to UKVI after you have submitted your application online, or take them with you to your premium appointment.
+It is recommended that you take photocopies of all the documents you send to UKVI.
 All documents should be original unless otherwise stated.
 Please note that we only list the mandatory documents here, and it might be necessary for you to submit further documentation depending on your individual circumstances:

 The online application cover sheet/declaration listing the supporting documents you are including